-Some SaaS products will charge incrementally for consuming more of the service, to access new features, or to add more users.
+Some SaaS products will charge incrementally to consume more of the service, access new features, or add more users.
 While some will rely on a pay-as-you-go model, making spending patterns more unpredictable than a subscription model.

 The other side of ‘how users pay’ is how they consume a service.
 Some SaaS businesses have fairly stable consumption patterns - for example, business productivity applications and music streaming services.
 Others will expect users to switch on and off (e.g. holiday apps, digital tax submission).
 While some services are designed to scale at a moment’s notice (e.g. cloud cybersecurity solutions).